aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.spreadsheet/cellcircularreferenceexception/cellcircularreferenceexception/_index.md

 ---
 title: CellCircularReferenceException
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Initializes a new instance of the CellCircularReferenceExceptionaspose.slides.spreadsheet/cellcircularreferenceexception class.
 type: docs
 weight: 10
 url: /net/aspose.slides.spreadsheet/cellcircularreferenceexception/cellcircularreferenceexception/
 ---
-## CellCircularReferenceException constructor (1 of 4)
+## CellCircularReferenceException() {#constructor}

 Initializes a new instance of the [`CellCircularReferenceException`](../../cellcircularreferenceexception) class.